INTRODUCTION

 Probiotics are naturally found in fermented foods that promote gut health.
 Some of the best sources include:

-- Yoghurt And Kefir: Rich in live cultures that improve digestion and immunity.
+- Yoghurt and Kefir: Rich in live cultures that improve digestion and immunity.

-- Sauerkraut And Kimchi: Fermented vegetables that support gut bacteria and reduce inflammation.
+- Sauerkraut and Kimchi: Fermented vegetables that support gut bacteria and reduce inflammation.

 - Miso And Tempeh: Traditional fermented soy products that provide probiotics and essential nutrients.